 In conjunction with his colleagues in the Brain Imaging Research Lab, Dr. Nocera has initiated a line of research demonstrating that aerobic exercise can alter cortical activation patterns in older adults (65+ years of age) that more resembles the cortical activation pattern associated with younger adults (<30 years of age).
 Importantly, these changes in brain behavior are associated with improved performance on cognitive and motor tasks that decline as a hallmark of aging.

 Since 2016 Dr. Nocera has also served as the Director of the Physical Exercise Core.
 This Core oversees and facilitates numerous federally funded trials with the common goals of understanding mechanisms of change seen with exercise in patient and non-patient populations.
-Additionally, the Core is activity engage in community-based implementation of evidence-based exercise trials.
+Additionally, the Core is actively engaged in community-based implementation of evidence-based exercise trials.
 Populations the Core has served includes: aging, mild cognitive impairment, Parkinson’s disease, chronic kidney disease, stroke and schizophrenia.

 In addition to his work in research, Dr. Nocera is committing and a strong advocate of student teaching in both the laboratory and classroom setting.
 He currently Co-directs the Systems Physiology Course within the Division of Physical Therapy at Emory.
 He also continually serves as a primary mentor for both the Doctoral of Physical Therapy Clinical Research Program and Emory University’s Discovery Program, a 5-month, full time research experience for Emory Medical Students.
 In addition, he serves as a mentor and committee member (current and past) of graduate students at Emory, Georgia Tech and Georgia State University.
 Dr. Nocera is an Associate Professor in the School of Medicine at Emory University in the Departments of Rehabilitation Medicine and Neurology.